-That's why it's always best to use an accurate, up-to-date criminal records database to conduct your search.
+You should review criminal records carefully to ensure their accuracy.
+Both false positives and false negatives can have serious consequences.
+It is always best to use an accurate, up-to-date criminal records database to conduct your search.
 Some websites and third-party services may have incomplete criminal records or inaccurate information.

 For the widest and most accurate searches, you should use the resources you'll find on this site.

-The first thing you'll need gauge is the severity of the offense.
+If the subject has been convicted of a crime, you will need to take a variety of factors into consideration.
+For example, you should consider the severity of the offense.
 A subject convicted of a Class E felony should be treated more cautiously than one convicted of a misdemeanor.

+You'll also want to make sure the results of your criminal records search are accurate.
 Some convictions may have been overturned on appeal or expunged because the subject later introduced evidence to prove their innocence, or the appeals court found problems with the admissibility of certain evidence.

 If a subject claims a conviction was overturned, you'll want to check with the courts in that jurisdiction to confirm the status of the criminal record.
 The clerk may alert you to a change in the criminal record that wasn't updated in the criminal records search.